Skyteens/depth_colourisation/README.md

 # Acknowledgements

-A lot of the code is influenced or taken off https://github.com/CSAILVision/semantic-segmentation-pytorch for the encoder-decoder and ann off-the-shelf depth estimate "DiverseDepth" from https://github.com/YvanYin/DiverseDepth
+A lot of the code is influenced or taken off https://github.com/CSAILVision/semantic-segmentation-pytorch for the encoder-decoder and an off-the-shelf depth estimate "DiverseDepth" from https://github.com/YvanYin/DiverseDepth